6 Tips For Saving Money While RVing

 Cooking at home is almost always cheaper than going out to eat.
 It’s usually healthier too!
 It can be tempting to try out new restaurants when you’re traveling, but it can really add up.
 We try and save these occasions for times when we’re meeting up with other people on the road, since it can be difficult to entertain in a small space.
 Also, instead of ordering four meals and taking home a bunch of leftovers, we usually end up sharing two meals between the four of us.
 This may not work if your kids are much older and have big appetites, but we can still get away with it with our 7 and 6 year old.

-Of course, when it’s nice out, cooking out with others is a ton of fun!
+Of course, when it’s nice out, grilling out with others is a ton of fun!
 Also, on travel days, we pack lunches and snacks instead of stopping to grab food on the way.

 2. Look for free entertainment